Comments (27)

 /home/deploy/test33/build/happybase

-Storing complete log in /home/deploy/.pip/pip.log`My environment:
+Storing complete log in /home/deploy/.pip/pip.log`

 `(test33)[deploy@sfleu1webap11 test33]$ uname -a && cat /etc/issue &&